 As with a regular Nevada driver's license, a commercial driver's license (CDL) will get two (2) demerit points for driving too slowly.
 The driver also has to tell his/her employer about it within thirty (30) days.7

 The Nevada DMV will inform the out-of-state DMV about the ticket, so that DMV will probably impose whatever punishment is standard for that state.
 Consult with an attorney from the home state for more information.

 If a person gets convicted of a traffic violation (other than DUI), he/she has to wait a full year after the case is closed before petitioning for a record seal.8 But if the traffic charge gets dismissed or there is an acquittal, he/she does not have to wait before petitioning for a record seal.9

-Driving too slowly in and of itself is not a deportable crime.
+Driving at too slow a pace in and of itself is not a deportable crime.
 But if the person is undocumented and brought to the attention of ICE, he/she may be at risk of getting deported.
 Learn more about the criminal defense of immigrants in Nevada.

 Always fight because there is a good chance the charge can get reduced with lesser fines and no demerit points.
 And because the penalties get steeper for each successive conviction for driving too slowly on a highway's left lane, getting the charge reduced or dismissed will relieve the defendant from harsher punishments if he/she gets cited a second time.

 Traffic ticket defendants who want to take the matter to trial can have a bench trial (where the judge determines the verdict) but do not have the right to a jury trial.10 Traffic trials are exceedingly rare, however, since most cases resolve well for the defendant.

 No, but having an experienced criminal defense attorney is a huge benefit.
 It relieves the defendant from having to show up to court (which is important for people with day jobs or out-of-town defendants), and they can often get very favorable resolutions based purely on their reputation.